rmrk-team/evm/docs/implementations/abstracts/RMRKAbstractEquippableImpl.md

 Abstract implementation of RMRK equippable module.

-*This is an abstract implementation to reduce amount of implementations: `RMRKEquippableImpl` and `RMRKEquippableImplErc20Pay`.*
+*This is an abstract implementation to combine the common functionality of `RMRKEquippableImpl` and `RMRKEquippableImplErc20Pay`.*

 ## Methods